Zeroloop/lasso-redis/README.md

 Connections
 ===========

-Client connections are automatically reused on a thread level — all connections will automatically closed at the end of the web request.
+Client connections are automatically reused on a thread level — all connections will be automatically closed at the end of the web request.
 Use `->close` to close a connection manually or `redis_close_connections` to close all connections.

 To force a new connection use `redis_client` like so: